marc2332/bliss/doc/docs/config_p201.md

 The *C208* has been discontinued and is not supported by bliss.

+!!! warning
+    BLISS is tested with the 3.3 version of the P201 kernel driver.
+    Any other version may cause troubles.

 ## Architecture

 A brief diagram explaining how the P201 is used by bliss: